raselahmed7/eid-mubarak/readme.md

 ```<?php echo do_shortcode('[eid_cards]'); ?>```

-on footer.php just closing body.
+on footer.php just before closing `</body>`.
 Then it will show on every page.
 Don't worry, it is cookie based.
 If user shows once, it will not show again in 1 day

 ## Changelog ##